oceanprotocol/docs/content/tutorials/react-setup.md

    window.ethereum.enable()
    ```

-6. After the line `class App extends Component {` add the following Ocean initialization with all configuration.
-All OceanProtocol operations can be executed from this Ocean instance.
+6. At the beginning of your component, create a new Ocean instance with all configuration within the `componentDidMount` lifecycle method.
+All Ocean Protocol operations can be executed from this Ocean instance.

    ```javascript
      async componentDidMount() {